-- Generate New Authentication Code button is also used for connect to ShipperHQ.
-It automatically generates a new auth code, shown only once for security.
+- Generate New Authentication Code button is also used to connect to ShipperHQ.
+It automatically generates a new Authentication Code, shown only once for security.
 Changes to the Authentication Code take effect immediately.
-All connections to ShipperHQ using an old Auth Code will no longer work until the code is updated.
+All connections to ShipperHQ using an old Authentication Code will no longer work until the code is updated in your platform.
 Because of this, you should record this code somewhere safe.

 See the detailed steps here for adding API Key and Authentication Code, or Enabling the Software for your eCommerce Platform.

-NOTE: If you do not have an Origin established yet, you will not be able to set this.
+NOTE: If you do not have added any Origins yet you will not be able to designate them here.
 See the steps here for Adding your Origins.

 - Default Origin is your primary warehouse or ship-from location.
 A default origin is required for rating and for validating your live-rate carriers.
 You can only set one default origin.

 In the Advanced panel, there are additional settings that you may need, depending on your shipping requirements.

 - Use Parent for Attributes

 By default, ShipperHQ looks at the attributes defined on the parent product, regardless of the attributes defined by the child products.
 Unchecking this setting will make it so that the attributes defined on the child products will be used and ignore those defined on the parent product.
 This does not impact simple products.

 - Ignore Virtual Products

 By default, ShipperHQ will ignore virtual products, meaning they won’t be included in any rule calculations (e.g. price based rules, etc.) Generally, virtual products are not shipped, but we have seen cases where they can be shipped.
 If you’d like Virtual Products to be considered for rating/rules, you will uncheck this setting.

 Once you’ve configured your Website in ShipperHQ, you can proceed to set up Carriers, Rules, and connect ShipperHQ your website.